roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 `video: title: "Pure Functions have state in React": https://media.giphy.com/media/rN2EZm3CSXHY1QoGrq/giphy.mp4`

 Yeah, you got me.
 State and side effects in pure functions.
-This may sound like the worst nightmare of some functional programmers, but it turned out to play very well in the UI world.
+This may sound like the worst nightmare for some functional programmers, but it turned out to play very well in the UI world.

-Let's see how hooks will transform the code above:
+Let's see how hooks will transform the code below:

 ```tsx
 import React, { useEffect, useState } from "react"